wireservice/agate/docs/tutorial.rst

     |  ...   | ...    |
     |--------+--------|

-Unsurpringly, the results appear roughly proportional to population.

-Because we passed no arguments, :meth:`.TableSet.aggregate` did nothing except group the data and count the elements in each group, but the possiblities are much bigger.
+You'll notice we pass a list of tuples to :meth:`.TableSet.aggregate`.
+Each one includes three elements.
+The first is the column name to aggregate.
+The second is an instance of some :class:`.Aggregation`.
+The third is the new column name.
+Unsurpringly, in this case the results appear roughly proportional to population.

 Question: **What state has the longest median time in prison prior to exoneration?**